 - In courses offered in the Adult Bridge Program, which are a semester long, SNL students may register for three competencies.

-- Certain four-credit hour courses offer only one competence; these include Writing for Competence (L4), Critical Thinking (L5), and Quantitative Reasoning (L6).
+- Certain four-credit hour courses offer only one competency; these include Writing for Competence (L4), Critical Thinking (L5), and Quantitative Reasoning (L6).

 - Certain two-credit hour courses, including Guided Independent Studies, five-week courses, and December Term courses, may be taken for only one competency.

 - In University Internship Program courses offered for two FX competencies, students are enrolled for both FX competencies.

 Dean's List, Honors and Honor Societies

-Grades below C- in SNL and transfer courses do not satisfy competence and are not counted toward graduation.
+Grades below C- in SNL and transfer courses do not satisfy competency and are not counted toward graduation.
 R grades can be submitted only for LL 250, LL 300, LL 390, FA 303/4, Guided Independent Studies, and SNL Study Abroad courses.